 Archival Resource Key (ARK) Identifiers: ARKs have a well defined syntax : [http://NMA/]ark:/NAAN/Name[Qualifier] , where NMA is a (changeable) Name Mapping Authority, a "host" or proxy resolving agent.
-This is not part of the ARK proper, as marked out by the encompassing brackets.
+This is not part of an ARK’s core identity, as marked out by the encompassing brackets and as shown by the example ARKs below resolving from two or more different NMAs (e.g., n2t.net and identifiers.org).
 The NAAN is the Name Assigning Authority Number, correseponding to the prefix starting with '10.dddd' in a DOI, and serving as a namespace for the following /Name.
 The NMA-supported [Qualifier] is not further defined in , but an example is given by the suffix s3/f8.05v.tiff, including also a file extension as we can see.
-As examples below, none of them having a qualifier, we find ARKs giving direct access to digital fulltext of Buffon’s Histoire naturelle at BnF and a 20th Century Guide for mixing fancy drinks in Internet Archive, here with identifiers.org as resolving NMA.
-In the third case, we see a resource with a prominent feature of ARKs, their possible inflections, here represented by the two '??' at the end of the URI, giving both metadata for the 'document' itself, a photo of the Dallas Police Department from 1963, and the name and location of the collection holding it.
-This inflection property of ARKs might serve as a response to the requirement ensuing from the FAIR principle of accessibility (A2), that "metadata are accessible, even when the data are no longer available" , i.e. resources that have for some reason been removed from the net should at least leave a gravestone with metadata of last known whereabouts behind to the afterworld.
-Another interesting, perhaps unintentional feature of this particular case is that when the resolving agent, the NMA is changed from texashistory.unt.edu to either identifiers.org or n2t.net, the very same ARK does not resolve to the same landing page, the same location.
+As examples below, none of them having a qualifier, we find ARKs giving direct access to digital fulltext of Buffon’s Histoire naturelle at the BnF and a 20th Century Guide for mixing fancy drinks at the Internet Archive.
+In the third case, we see a resource with a prominent feature of ARKs, their possible inflections, here represented by the ‘?' at the end of the URI, giving both metadata for the 'document' itself and a photo of the Dallas Police Department from 1963; using ‘??’ gives “more” metadata, including a statement from the collection holding it.
+This inflection property of ARKs is intended to serve as a surrogate for the object, and could be a response to the requirement ensuing from the FAIR principle of accessibility (A2), that "metadata are accessible, even when the data are no longer available" , i.e., resources that have for some reason been removed from the net should at least leave a gravestone with metadata of last known whereabouts behind to the afterworld.
+Inflections also obviate the need for an ARK to point to a landing page (since metadata is available from the inflected form).
+Another interesting, perhaps unintentional feature of this particular case is that when the resolving agent, the NMA is changed from texashistory.unt.edu or n2t.net to either identifiers.org, the inflection appears to be ignored.

 ark:/12148/bpt6k97497t